dboddie-canonical-work/snapcraft-examples/makefile-lib/README.md

 These snaps are configured to use classic confinement.

 This guide shows how to enable classic confinement for a snap built with the `make` plugin.
-The example project used can be found in this repository.
+The example project used in this guide can be found in [this repository](https://github.com/dboddie/snap-examples).

 ## Change the confinement to classic